cvisionai/Tator-Native/README.md

 1\.
 It is recommended on Windows to use the CMake GUI to configure the
     build.
-Open the CMake GUI, set the source directory to the top level FishDetector repository directory, and set the build directory to a subdirectory of this called *build*.
+Open the CMake GUI, set the source directory to the top level FishAnnotator repository directory, and set the build directory to a subdirectory of this called *build*.
 Something like:

-    Where is the source code: C:/local/FishDetector
+    Where is the source code: C:/local/FishAnnotator
-    Where to build the binaries: C:/local/FishDetector/build
+    Where to build the binaries: C:/local/FishAnnotator/build

 2\.
 Press configure, allow CMake to create the build directory, and select
     the same generator that was used to build the dependencies.

 3\.
-FishDetector uses find_package commands to find dependencies.
+FishAnnotator uses find_package commands to find dependencies.
 Sometimes these libraries require hints to be found properly, especially on Windows.
-The first time FishDetector is built, it will generate a file at cmake/FishDetFindLibsHints.cmake which contains the hints for these libraries.
+The first time FishAnnotator is built, it will generate a file at cmake/FishDetFindLibsHints.cmake which contains the hints for these libraries.
 The default values are set to the environment variables for the system, however if they are not set you can modify this file manually